andrefio/Rx.Widgets/README.md

 ```

 > *Fun Fact:* Even though this widget is called `ListViewCard` it does not contain a `ListView`.
 So, why call it that?
-Because we felt it best conveyed what this widget is supposed to do.
+Because we felt it best conveyed what this widget is supposed to do: Display a list of items inside a card.

 ## Friendly Reminder

 Don't forget to unsubscribe when you're done observing!

+## Note

+This library is under active development so expect some breaking changes as we ramp up.
+We'll note these changes in the release notes.

 ## Binaries